Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

-\begin{definition} A plane tropical curve $(\Gamma,h)$ of degree $\Delta$ and genus $g\ge0$ is called {\it cuspidal} if it contains one of the following cuspidal fragments (assumed to be a small neighborhood of the subset of $\Gamma$ described below) \begin{enumerate}\item[(A)] a four-valent vertex of of genus $0$, whose incident edges are mapped by $h$ to four distinct lines, \item[(B)] a flat trivalent vertex of genus $0$, \item[(C)] a bounded edge of genus $1$, \item[(D)] a flat trivalent vertex and a four-valent vertex connected by two edges, \item[(E)] a trivalent vertex of genus $1$, \end{enumerate} while the remaining part is reduced and trivalent with the zero genera of all edges and vertices.
-In case (B), we call the cuspidal tropical curve {\it exceptional} if two of the edges incident to the flat vertex are ends of $\Gamma$.
-Then the third incident edge is bounded (since its weight is $>1$ and $\Delta$ is primitive), and we include to the cuspidal fragment also that multiple edge and its second endpoint.\end{definition}
+\begin{definition} A plane regular marked tropical curve $(\Gamma,\bp,h)$ of degree $\Delta^*$ and genus $g\ge0$ is called {\it cuspidal} if it contains one of the following cuspidal fragments: \begin{enumerate}\item[(A)] a small neighborhood of a four-valent vertex of genus $0$, whose incident edges are mapped by $h$ to four distinct rays, \item[(B)] a small neighborhood of a flat trivalent vertex of genus $0$, \item[(C)] an open bounded edge of genus $1$ (i.e., an edge without endpoints), \item[(D)] a small neighborhood of either a flat trivalent vertex of genus $0$ and a four-valent vertex of genus $0$ connected by two edges of genus $0$, or of a pair of two four-valent vertices of genus $0$ connected by two edges of genus $0$, \item[(E)] a small neighborhood of a trivalent vertex of genus $1$, \end{enumerate} while the remaining part is reduced and trivalent with the zero genus at all edges and vertices.
+Furthermore, we equip the cuspidal fragment with the orientation of its edges induced by the regular orientation of $(\Gamma,\bp,h)$. \end{definition}